The average ophthalmologist salary is $409,000, according to Medscape Ophthalmologist Compensation Report 2025.

 Key Takeaways

-Depending on where you look for compensation data, the average salary of an ophthalmologist could range from $200,000 to almost $400,000.
+Depending on where you look for compensation data, ophthalmologist salary data ranges from the high $200,000s to over $400,000.

 Let’s have a look at other sources: